code4sac/sacarts4ALL/2_secondary_research.md

 **Huffington Post**
 * Arts exposure or access at a very young age fosters creativity, encourages tolerance of diverse populations, and promotes use of creative outlets for expressing emotions.
-Arts Education Throughout California and other Cities (Need more meat in summary)

 <!-- Pagination -->
 <div class="pagination">